May 18, 2021

-On March 8th the CCLA applied for leave to intervene in the joint appeal of R v Parranto and R v Felix at the Supreme Court of Canada – a case that will take a hard look at the appropriateness of using “starting points” in the criminal justice sentencing process.
+On May 18, pro bono counsel representing the CCLA appeared before the Supreme Court of Canada to make arguments in R v Parranto and R v Felix – cases that will take a hard look at the appropriateness of using “starting points” in the criminal justice sentencing process.

 Sentencing should be an individualized process.
 People differ.
 The circumstances that led to them appearing before a court differ.
 The impacts of racism and colonialism differ.
 And the import and consequences of any particular form of punishment – for the individual, the victim, the families and communities – differ.
 Sentencing, under Canadian law, is supposed to be an individualized process guided by principles set out in the Criminal Code.
 These principles allow judges to take into consideration various factors to ensure the sentence is tailored to the particular case before them while meeting the objectives of deterrence, denunciation and rehabilitation.

 Sentencing starting points interfere with this case-specific, individualized process.
 The “starting point” methodology requires appellate courts to set a default punishment – usually a certain number of years of incarceration – for a category of offences.
 The sentence is then ratcheted up or down based on the trial judge’s application of case-specific factors.
 Generally this approach inflates sentences of incarceration, prioritizing individual and general deterrence (both of which are in fact unaffected by longer prison sentences) over other sentencing principles.
 In practice it also has a particularly negative impact on those that depart significantly from the stereotypical ‘norm’ – including Indigenous, Black and other racialized persons who bear the weight of colonialism slavery and systemic discrimination; individuals facing addictions; those with mental health issues.